Road Warriors: Georgia Championship Wrestling (19831984)

 Joe Laurinaitis had briefly competed as the Road Warrior before Ole Anderson paired him up with Mike Hegstrand to form the Road Warriors in 1983.
 They were initially brought into "Precious" Paul Ellering's stable as a replacement for his team of Matt Borne and Arn Anderson after Borne was fired from the company.
 After a few months of rapid success, the Road Warriors dumped Ellering as manager, claiming that they did not need a manager.
 This was short-lived, as in early 1984, they and "Precious" Paul Ellering formed a stable called The Legion of Doom in the National Wrestling Alliance (NWA)'s Georgia Championship Wrestling (GCW) territory.
-The group consisted of the Road Warriors, Jake "The Snake" Roberts, & The Spoiler.
+The group consisted of the Road Warriors, Jake "The Snake" Roberts, King Kong Bundy & The Spoiler.
 The stable was short-lived and the name "Legion of Doom" soon referred only to the Road Warriors and Ellering with either name used interchangeably throughout their career.
 Animal reveals in the Road Warriors: The Life and Death of the Most Dominant Tag-Team in Wrestling History DVD set that the name "Legion of Doom" was taken from the Super Friends cartoon.

 The Road Warriors' high-impact powerhouse style and unique attire quickly got them noticed by fans and dreaded by opponents, so much so that some wrestlers would grab their bag and leave the arena when they saw they were scheduled to face the Road Warriors.
 In Georgia, the team quickly rose to the top despite being very young and having not undergone the traditional "paying dues" period simply because they were so believable in their role.
 They gained a reputation for being very stiff and not selling simply because they could, and most of their matches ended quickly as a result.
-They won the NWA National Tag Team Championship upon their debut, a title they would win three more times while in Georgia.
+They won the NWA National Tag Team Championship upon their debut, a title they would win two more times while in Georgia.